saltoricristiano/gipso-sfouda/README.md

 ### Pip/Venv/Conda
 In your virtual environment follow [MinkowskiEnginge](https://github.com/NVIDIA/MinkowskiEngine).
-This will install almost all the required packages.
+This will install all the base packages.

 Additionally, you need to install:
 - [open3d 0.13.0](http://www.open3d.org)